New reparations focus: Black enclaves lost to development

 Cheryl Taylor, whose family was forced to move and shutter their repair business on Lippitt Hill to make way for another development, hopes the reparations process can help Black residents purchase their own homes.
 The few like her who remain living nearby are renters in an increasingly unaffordable part of town.

-“They’re all white.
-I don’t know these people,” Taylor says of the neighborhood’s newer residents.
+"They're all white.
+I don't know these people," Taylor said of the neighborhood's newer residents.

 Looking back, Osborne wonders if the destruction of his old neighborhood was an effort to dilute the growing power of the city's Black community.